thomasaugot/thomasaugot/README.md

 -----

-I am Thomas, passionate Full Stack Web & Mobile Developer from Nantes, France.
+I am Thomas, a passionate Full Stack Web and Mobile Developer from Nantes, France.
 	<br>
 	<br>
-I am currently open to new opportunities so if you landed here, hire me or spread the word !
+I am currently open to new opportunities so if you landed here, hire me or spread the word!
 	<br>
 	<br>
 I speak fluent French, English & Spanish (and some German too) 🙃